 - 1.1 Torbay Council will best serve the interests of local people if there are clear arrangements between the Leader of the Council and other Councillors and between the Political Groups represented on the Council for the management of political business.
-The interests of local people will also be best served if the working relationship between the Leader of the Council and other Councillors and between members of different Political Groups is characterised by mutual respect, informality and trust, whilst recognising the need for healthy and constructive political debate within the democratic process. - 1.2 This Protocol is intended to facilitate such a working relationship and to help Councillors perform effectively.
+The interests of local people will also be best served if the working relationship between the Leader of the Council and other Councillors and between Members of different Political Groups is characterised by mutual respect, informality and trust, whilst recognising the need for healthy and constructive political debate within the democratic process, irrespective of the political make-up of the Council.
+In recognition of this, and to ensure the effective governance of the Council, political groups will work together in a co-operative, open, transparent and a participatory manner and within the defined roles of Administration and Opposition. - 1.2 This Protocol is intended to facilitate such a working relationship and to help Councillors perform effectively.
 This Protocol gives guidance on Councillors' roles, and on what to do on the occasions when things go wrong. - 1.3 This Protocol must be read in the context of the Council's Constitution, the Members' Code of Conduct and the Local Protocol on Member and Officer Relations.